 NICHD Director Alan E. Guttmacher, M.D., initiated the NICHD Director’s Lecture Series in 2011 as a way to showcase current research advances within the Institute’s mission and research portfolio.
 The Series is open to the public, and registration is not required.
 Non-NIH employees should visit http://www.nih.gov/about/visitor/index.htm for details about getting to the NIH campus and security procedures.
 Please note that this event will not be recorded, so it will not be videocast or in the videocast archives.

-Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Vernon Cardwell (firstname.lastname@example.org or 301-594-1968) or the Federal TTY Relay Number (1-800-877-8339).
+Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Vernon Cardwell (firstname.lastname@example.org or 301-594-1968).
 Please make your requests at least 5 days in advance of the event.

 For more information, select one of the links below: